 Much like an APR (annual percentage rate), one has to figure in, the actual cost of borrowing money now, vs. having the cash to use now.
 What is the future value of money?

 Many people talk about borrowing and lending incorrectly.
-They say, “Hey.
-Would you borrow me 10 bucks?”
-Money is not borrowed to someone.
+They can ask if they could borrow you 10 bucks.
+Money is not ‘borrowed’ to someone.
 It is lent.
 Correctly they would say, “Hey.
 Would you lend me 10 bucks?”
 Or, the person would say, “Hey, would you lend me 10 bucks?”
 If I was the person with the money, I would say, “No. I won’t lend you 10 dollars because you’re an idiot.”

 This brings me to the next item.
 Risk.

-There is always some level of risk involved when someone other than you uses something that is yours.
+There is always some level of risk involved when someone other than you uses something like money.
 When you lend money to someone, the idea is that you want it back.
 That’s why it is called lending.
 Otherwise it would be called a gift.

 When you allow someone to borrow money, or any other things of value, from you, there is always a chance that you won’t get it back.
 So, you are taking a risk by allowing your thing of value to be used by someone else.